leeyy11/LSTM-prediction-model-821final-project/README.md

 # MLP-for-disease-prediction-821final-project
 Group member: Qin Weng; Yaoyao Li; Xi Liang.

-Data Prepocessing: Classify ICD-10 code based on existing category.
+*Data Prepocessing*: Classify ICD-10 code based on existing category.
 Convert classified ICD-10 vector into a binary vector of description on these codes.

-Feature extraction: Reduce the dimension of the sparse matrix to extract useful information.
+*Feature extraction*: Reduce the dimension of the sparse matrix to extract useful information.

-Model prediction: Input data to train the model and find the optimized parameters.
+*Model prediction*: Input data to train the model and find the optimized parameters.
 Also showing the perfomance of the model by graphs.

+*Model evaluation & Vitualization*

 Data Prepocessing(Classification & Code2vec):